OUUEG/ouueg.github.io/diving/easter-trip.md

 - Dive knife/line cutter/shears *– you need to provide your own.*
 - Dive compass *– you need to provide your own.*
 - Snorkel *– can be borrowed from the club.*
-- DSMB with reel *– the club has a few reels with DSMBs for hire (£1.50).
+- DSMB with reel *– the club has a few reels with DSMBs for hire (£2).
 Sports Divers and above should consider providing their own.*
 - Dive slate and pencil *– you need to provide your own.*
 - Diving torch *– you need to provide your own.*
-- 3l stage cylinder *– the club has a few pony cylinders for hire (£1.50).
+- 3l stage cylinder *– the club has a few pony cylinders for hire (£6 incl. reg and clamp, or £4 for reg or cylinder only).
 These are required for deeper dives as a redundant air source.*

 #### Other kit